Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Area prices up 0.1 percent in March, 3.8 percent over the year
+Area prices unchanged over the month, up 3.4 percent over the year

-The Consumer Price Index for All Urban Consumers (CPI-U) in the New York-Newark-Jersey City area ticked up 0.1 percent in March, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner William J. Sibley noted that prices increased for the all items less food and energy index and the food index, while energy prices decreased.
+The Consumer Price Index for All Urban Consumers (CPI-U) for New York-Newark-Jersey City was unchanged in May after increasing 0.4 percent in April, the U.S. Bureau of Labor Statistics reported today.
+Acting Regional Commissioner Mark J. Maggi noted that the food index rose while the indexes for energy and for all items less food and energy declined.
 (Data in this report are not seasonally adjusted.
-Accordingly, month-to-month changes may reflect seasonal influences.)
+Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

-The New York-Newark-Jersey City area all items CPI-U increased 3.8 percent for the 12 months ending in March.
-The index for all items less food and energy rose 4.2 percent over the year, and food prices advanced 3.2 percent.
-Energy prices rose 0.9 percent.
+The New York area all items CPI-U increased 3.4 percent for the 12 months ending in May.
+The index for all items less food and energy rose 3.6 percent, and indexes also increased for food (+2.9 percent) and energy (+0.8 percent).

 Food